JonasSchaub/SugarRemoval/README.md

 install the SRU externally, you can use it via CDK's SugarRemovalUtility class.
 If not, please follow the installation description in the CDK repository linked above.
 <br>
-The Sugar Removal Utility web applcation in *this* repository is hosted as a package/artifact on the sonatype maven central repository.
+The Sugar Removal Utility web application in *this* repository is hosted as a package/artifact on the sonatype maven central repository.
 See the [artifact page](https://central.sonatype.com/artifact/io.github.jonasschaub/sru/) for installation guidelines using build tools like maven or gradle.
 To install it via its JAR archive, you can get it from the [releases](https://github.com/JonasSchaub/SugarRemoval/releases).
 Note that other dependencies will need to be installed via JAR archives as well this way.

 ### Command line application JAR
 The command-line application JAR has to be downloaded.
 After that, it can be executed from the command-line as described in the usage instructions.
 Java version 17 or higher has to be installed on your machine.